NearlyTRex/Stem/glgraphics/trunk/ReadMe.txt

-GLGraphics provides some miscellaneous general-purpose OpenGL utility code.
+TODO: Update everything below, with descriptions for each class GLGraphics provides some miscellaneous general-purpose OpenGL utility code.
 Included modules:

 	* GLGraphics defines GLGraphics_init, which is to be called at startup (by the shell, if applicable) to initialize glew (if applicable) and define the OpenGL API version, which can later be retrieved with GLGraphics_getOpenGLAPIVersion.